03

 I was getting ready in my room.

-The hairstylist working on my hairs, flowers tucked in.
+The hairstylist working on my hair, flowers tucked in.
 White.
 JASMINES, peonies.

 My friends teased me about the wedding and wedding night .

-Aditya was the heir of his family buisness.
-The heir of Oberoi Constructions .
+Aditya was the heir of his family business.
+The heir of Oberoi Corp.

 Rich.
 Not just by money, but by heart .
 By actions.
 By power.